Interview with Priest Gustavo Riveiro D'Angelo

 Dept. of Tourism Pastoral.
 Spanish Episcopal Conference

 Prior to his arrival in Spain, Riveiro held pastoral functions in Argentina and Italy.
-In his native country, he worked as a professor of Philosophy and Pedagogy and was an advisor to the National Secretariat of Pastoral Ministry of Tourism of the Argentinean Episcopal Conference.
-Later, in Italy, he was responsible for the pastoral care of Tourism and Leisure Time in the Diocese of Livorno.
+In his native country, he was parish priest in different parishes, responsible for Youth Pastoral, member-consultant of the National Secretariat of Tourism Pastoral of the Argentinean Episcopal Conference.
+Later, in Italy, he served as Coordinator of the Pastoral Office of the Pellegrinaggi Paolini and IVET in Milan, and then responsible for the Pastoral of leisure, tourism, sports and entertainment in the diocese of Livorno, where he directed the Diocesan Opera Pellegrinaggi.

 What is the mission of the Department of Pastoral Care of Tourism within the Spanish Episcopal Conference?